3Z9N/pdcs/pd_server/README.md

-pd_server - "Packet Data Server"
+pd_server - "Packet Data" Server
 ================================
 pd_server is a server for storing data in a database (in this case sqlite), and for sending them to clients.
 As a database, sqlite was used as a simple, single-file and good database for gathering information.
 In addition, sqlite does not require a database server.